wimactel/chef-cobbler/README.md

 Currently this is a pretty messy run.
 The web portion should be a seperate recipie, as it's an optional seperate component, and also, i'm not sure how to properly enable it in apache.

 The debian stuff is also pretty ugly.

-I've pulled in a couple of default setups.

 Contributing
 ------------